FloatinggOnion/stackscaffold-cli/Readme.md

 - For now, the supported technologies are React for frontend, and python frameworks for backend (haven't decided which yet).

 ##### Usage
-- To get started, run `python main.py init`
+- To get started, run `python main.py`
 - To get help, run `python main.py --help`
 - To get help for a particular command, run `python main.py {function_name} --help`
-- After generating React-Django template, run `docker-compose up --build`
+- After generating template, run `docker-compose up --build`

 ##### Running Instructions
 - Clone the repo